Option pricing in exponential L\'evy models with transaction costs: Properties of the Markov chain

-The second property says that the first two moments of the Markov chain increments $\Delta X_n$ in a time step $\Delta t$, are the same of the corresponding increments $\Delta X_t$ of the continuous time process (at first order in $\Delta t$).

-In order to check that the Markov chain $X_n$ in (\ref{log_sde_discr}) satisfies this property, together with the first property, it is necessary to find the explicit form of the transition probabilities.
-This can be achieved by discretizing the infinitesimal generator of the process $X_t$ in (\ref{portfolio_dynamics2}), that corresponds to the first term inside the ``max'' in the HJB equation (\ref{HJB2}).
-If the process has infinite activity, a further approximation is necessary to transform it in a jump-diffusion process as described in Section \ref{discrete_model}.
-The SDEs we are considering have the form (\ref{log_sde_Merton}) or (\ref{log_sde_inf_act}), and the associated infinitesimal generators have the jump-diffusion form (\ref{infinitesimal_M}) and (\ref{VG_inf_gen}).
-In the following computation we consider the case of the Merton process, but an analogous computation can be done for the VG process (note that the difference between (\ref{infinitesimal_M}) and (\ref{VG_inf_gen}) is only the truncation in the integral) and for any other L\'{e}vy process.
+In this section we provide an explicit form for the transition probabilities.
+This can be achieved by discretizing the infinitesimal generator of the process $\{X_t\}_{t\in[t_0,T]}$ in (\ref{portfolio_dynamics2}), which corresponds to the first term inside the ``min'' in the HJB Equation (\ref{HJB2}).
+In the following steps we consider only the finite activity case, but the same idea works for an infinite activity process after using the Brownian approximation.
+In fact, the only difference between (\ref{log_sde_Merton}) and (\ref{log_sde_inf_act}) is the truncation in the integral.